damilolah/Introduction-to-Machine-Learning/chapter3.md

 - ntree

 *** =hint
-- Type `help(randomForest)` to find the documentation for randomForest package.
+- Type `help(randomForest)` in the R console to find the documentation for randomForest package.

 *** =pre_exercise_code
 ```{r}